codeship/go-hello-world/README.md

 # go-hello-world
-A simple hello-world application written in Go to illustrate multi-stage builds, and the builder pattern
+A simple hello-world application written in Go to illustrate multi-stage builds in Docker 17.05, and the builder pattern

 `docker build -t single-stage -f Dockerfile.single .`